BI and analytics

 We build role-based BI dashboards that make KPI visibility and deviations usable without manual reporting.

-A BI dashboard is only useful when it answers the real questions a specific role asks every day: what is happening in sales, marketing, operations, support or finance.
-We design BI dashboards that connect multiple systems, show decision-ready metrics and become part of the day-to-day management workflow.
+A BI dashboard is useful when it answers the real questions a specific role asks every day: what is happening in sales, marketing, operations, support or finance.
+We design BI dashboards that connect multiple systems, show decision-ready metrics and become part of the management workflow.

 When a dedicated dashboard project is the right move